KLEIN-Technologies/HAOS/~ Chicken Broiler/README.md

 ## Chicken Broilers
-This Project is dedicated to the development of Chicken Broiler's Control Panel
+This project is dedicated to the development of 'Chicken Broiler's Control Panel'

+# HAOS